onedata/onedata-documentation/doc/administering_onedata/loadbalancing.md

         % This value must be incremented on every update of this config file {serial, 2014111200},
         % Time interval before the zone should be refreshed {refresh, 7200},
         % Time interval that should elapse before a failed refresh should be retried {retry, 1800},
         % Time value that specifies the upper limit on the time interval that
         % can elapse before the zone is no longer authoritative {expiry, 1209600},
         % Time a NAME ERROR = NXDOMAIN result may be cached by any resolver {nxdomain_ttl, 120}
     ]},
-    % Time To Live for defferent types of responses {ttl, [
+    % Time To Live for different types of responses {ttl, [
         {a, 120},
         {ns, 120},